paulbaumgarten/pbaumgarten.com/ib-compsci/unit-d/README.md

 Methods to consider:

-1. A particular student buys a new book (add to ArrayList<Book>)
+1. A particular student buys a new book (add to `ArrayList<Book>`)
-2. A particular student donates a selected book (remove from ArrayList<Book>)
+2. A particular student donates a selected book (remove from `ArrayList<Book>`)
-3. Print out list of books a particular student has
+3. Print out list of books a particular student has.
-4. Print out the name of a student who has a particular book
+4. Print out the name of a student who has a particular book.
 5. Print number of books each student has.
+6. Provide a simple console based user interface to add student, add book, donate book, and to run each of the print tasks.

+Student fields should include: givenName, familyName, studentNumber, academicYear.

+Book fields should include: title, author, isbn.

-(Sourced: N.Ghazaryan via IB forums)
+(Adapted from: N.Ghazaryan via IB forums)

-## Q2: Book-list

-For this exercise, use static arrays.
-We'll use a scenario that a booklist will never have more than 50 books.

-* Create a class `BookList` with the following properties:
-	*   Number of books marked as read
-	*   Number of books marked not read yet
-	*   A reference to the next book to read (book object)
-	*   A reference to the current book being read (book object)
-	*   A reference to the last book read (book object)
-	*   An array of all the Books
-* `Booklist` should conain the following methods:
-	* .add(book)
-		* should add a `book` to the books list.
-	*   .finishCurrentBook()
-		*   should mark the `book` that is currently being read as "read"
-		*   Give it a read date of new Date(Date.now())
-		*   Change the last `book read to be the book that just got finished
-		*   Change the current `book` to be the next book to be read
-		*   Change the next `book` to be read property to be the first unread book you find in the list of books
-* Create another class called `Book` with the following properties:
-	*  ISBN
-	*  Title
-	*  Genre
-	*  Author
-	*  Read (true or false)
-	*  Read date (Try using the Java [LocalData object](https://pbaumgarten.com/java/java-datetime/)
-*   `Booklists` and `Books` might need more methods than that.
-Try to think of more that might be useful.

-Got the basics working, ready for something extra?

-* Extension 1:  Read in a CSV file of books on program start.
-   * Download `books.csv` from [https://github.com/paulbaumgarten/data-sets](https://github.com/paulbaumgarten/data-sets)
-   * To use CSV files, check this tutorial https://www.callicoder.com/java-read-write-csv-file-apache-commons-csv/
-   * Download the binaries of the [Apache Commons library](https://commons.apache.org/proper/commons-csv/download_csv.cgi).
-   * Import the library into your project.
-* Extension 2: Read/save the current state of your booklist to another CSV file.
-   * As above, but this time also writing to a CSV file.
+If it helps, I have a CSV file of book data available at [https://github.com/paulbaumgarten/data-sets](https://github.com/paulbaumgarten/data-sets) (but it is not required for the question)

-## Q4: Hotel reservations
+## Q3: Hotel reservations

 Create a simple Hotel reservation system.